Beatrice Sparks: Early life, prior to Go Ask Alice

+Go Ask Alice (1971)

 Sparks claimed that her experiences working with troubled adolescents made her want to produce cautionary tales that would keep other teens from falling into the same traps.
-Her first book, Go Ask Alice, was published under the byline "Anonymous" in 1971 and became a bestseller with several million copies sold.
+Her first book, Go Ask Alice, was presented by Sparks to a publisher as a diary that had been given to her by a young girl who subsequently died.
+Though Sparks received the book's author royalties, it was published under the byline "Anonymous" in 1971 at her agent's and publisher's insistence.
+(Curiously, author royalties for the surviving family members of the alleged diarist were never discussed.)
 The book was presented as the diary of an unnamed teenage girl who became involved in drugs and underage sex, vowed to clean up, but then died from an overdose a few weeks after her final diary entry.
+By presenting the diary as the work of anonymous teen, with no mention of Sparks whatsoever, the publisher felt the book would connect more strongly with the intended teen audience.

-When Go Ask Alice became a hit, Sparks received substantial royalties, but as an aspiring author she was frustrated that her name was not on the book.
+When Go Ask Alice became a bestseller with several million copies sold, Sparks received substantial royalties, but as an aspiring author she was frustrated that her name was not on the book.
 In interviews conducted over the next few years, Sparks identified herself as the book's editor and claimed that it consisted partly of the actual diary of a troubled teen, and partly of embellished events based on Sparks's experiences working with other teens.
 Sparks was unable to produce the original diary for critics, and investigator Alleen Pace Nelson publicly questioned the book's veracity and verifiability.
 Later editions of the book contained the standard disclaimer: "This book is a work of fiction.
 Any references to historical events, real people, or real locales are used fictitiously.
 Other names, places, characters, and incidents are the product of the author's imagination, and any resemblance to actual events or locales or persons, living or dead, is entirely coincidental."